 - Spay & Neuter Surgery - Spaying or neutering your pet obviously prevents the possibility of pregnancy, but it also prevents many diseases.
-By removing the reproductive organs at a young age, we can help your pet avoid several dangerous forms of cancer.
+By removing the reproductive organs at a young age, we can help your pet avoid several forms of cancer.

 - Soft Tissue Surgery - Soft tissue surgeries can range from invasive abdominal surgeries to less invasive external procedures such as mass removals for biopsy.
-Soft tissue is also helpful in medical situations such as the repair of traumatic injury, foreign body removal, the removing of diseased tissue and exploratory surgery to help pinpoint the exact cause of an illness.
+Soft tissue procedures are also helpful in medical situations such as the repair of traumatic injury, foreign body removal, the removing of diseased tissue and exploratory surgery to help pinpoint the exact cause of an illness.

 - Orthopedic Surgery - We perform a number of orthopedic surgical procedures at The Castro Animal Hospital including stifle (knee) surgery for ligament injury or patellar luxation, internal and external fracture fixation and limb or tail amputations when medically indicated.
 The most common orthopedic surgery we perform in dogs is a TPLO (tibial plateau leveling osteotomy) to stabilize the knee joint after rupture of the cranial cruciate ligament, the dog equivalent of an anterior cruciate ligament or ACL in a human, to restore pain-free function of the knee.